DidacRomero/didacromero.github.io/_posts/2018-03-12-AndroDunos.md

 project_link: 'https://ch0m5.github.io/Project_1/'
 button_icon: 'flask'
 button_text: 'Visit Project'
 lead_text: 'This tribute to Andro Dunos was my first game of the degree.
-I really enjoyed this project since this is one of the first games I ever played'
+I really enjoyed this project since this is one of the first games I ever played.'
 ---